Mark Oldman: Wine and food media

-Oldman was lead judge in the PBS television series The Winemakers, filmed in Paso Robles wine country in California.
+Oldman was lead judge in the PBS television series The Winemakers, filmed in Paso Robles wine country in California and in the Rhone Valley in France.

 He contributes to several lifestyle magazines, including Bloomberg, Departures, Maxim, Travel & Leisure, Inc., and Wine Enthusiast.

 Oldman wrote a wine column and chose the wine picks for the magazine Every Day with Rachael Ray.
 He has been the wine expert for Williams Sonoma, and wine columnist for the Food Network.

 In 2005, he wrote Oldman’s Guide to Outsmarting Wine (Penguin), which is currently in its 11th edition and is published in Japan, Belgium, and in four volumes in France by Editions Solar.
 The book boils the basics of wine down to 108 concise chapters.
 It won the Duboeuf Best Wine Book Award for 2005 and was named a finalist for Best Wine Book at the Le Cordon Bleu World Food Media Awards.

 In 2010, Oldman released Oldman's Brave New World of Wine (W.W.
 Norton), which profiles over 100 lesser-known wine types that are worth exploring.
 It includes interviews with Hilary Swank, Francis Ford Coppola, Matthew McConaughey, Jodie Foster, Ludacris, Geddy Lee, John Lithgow, and other high-profile wine lovers.
 It won the Duboeuf Best Wine Book Award for 2010 and was named an Apple iTunes “Best of Book of the Year”.

 In 2016, he published How to Drink Like a Billionaire (Regan Arts/Simon & Schuster), which details insider methods to obtain the best value bottles and master wine in restaurants, shops, and at home.
 It won the 2017 IACP Cookbook Award in the Drinks category and the Gourmand World Cookbook Award for World's Best Wine Book.

 Oldman regularly hosts "Wine for Billionaires" tastings at his home in Manhattan.
 Robert Mondavi Winery recently kicked off its 50th Anniversary Celebration with a wine tasting dinner at Oldman's Wine Sanctuary.